-In October 2017, the Company entered into the Sales Agreement with SVB Leerink, pursuant to which the Company may sell up to \$30 million in shares of its common stock from time to time through SVB Leerink, acting as its sales agent, in one or more at-the-market offerings.
+In October 2017, the Company entered into the Sales Agreement with Leerink , pursuant to which the Company may sell up to \$30 million in shares of its common stock from time to time through Leerink, acting as its sales agent, in one or more at-the-market offerings.
+The Company received approximately \$4.2 million in gross proceeds, of which net proceeds were approximately \$4.1 million from the sales of its common stock to Leerink under the Sales Agreement during the year ended December 31, 2018.
 In January 2019, the Company raised approximately \$25.8 million in gross proceeds through the sale of 3,164,015 shares under the Sales Agreement.
-Upon completion of this final sale, the Sales Agreement was automatically terminated, SVB Leerink received a commission of 3.0% of the gross proceeds for all shares sold under the Sales Agreement.
+Upon completion of the final sale, the Sales Agreement was automatically terminated, Leerink received a commission of 3.0% of the gross proceeds for all shares sold under the Sales Agreement.